 My problem is this: I responded.
 I went into the comments and I said “this” and “that” and tried to defend myself, etc.

 For one thing, the article against me was totally correct.
-I don’t know anything.
+I simply don’t know anything.
 I just have opinions about things.
 Other people have opposing opinions.
 In fifty years none of us will have buildings named after us so what does it matter.
 Even if it were a nice big building named after us it still wouldn’t matter.
 We can argue about economics or politics or relationships or whatever.
 Who cares?

 Sometimes people present opinions in a way that shows me they are jealous or unhappy with their lives.
 Perhaps the mother or father beat them as children and now they want to beat me.
 I don’t know if that’s the case here.
 The author was anonymous.
 The commenters were anonymous.
 They all clearly disliked me and like a little baby, that hurt my feelings.